APPIAN-PET/APPIAN/CONTRIBUTING.md

 If your model requires options that are not yet defined in APPIAN, you can add it to the "Launcher.py" file.
 The Launcher.py file uses the standard [Python argument parser][link_argparse].

+## APPIAN documentation style
+Documentation should be provided for all contributions.
+Documentation is automatically generated using [Sphinx][link_sphinx] The basic template for documentation should include text in the following format at the start of the module:

+    """
+    .. module:: <module name>
+       :platform: Unix
+       :synopsis: <what your module does>
+    .. moduleauthor:: <your name + email>
+    """

+The template for documenting functions is as follows :

+    def my_function(var1, var2)
+        '''
+        Text describing in detail what your function is supposed to do.
+In this case, the function adds var1 to var2.

+        :param var1: This is the first argument!
+        :param var2: This is another argument!
+        :type var1: int
+        :type var2: int

+        :returns: var3 : This is the variable that gets returned by this function!
+    '''
+    var3 = var1 + var2
+    returns var3

+Code that is documented in this fashion will automatically be compiled into an elegent [html file][link_html].
+If you're adding a new module, then you should add it to the [config.py][link_config] file.

+Additionally, please use block comments for every non-trivial operation in your code.

 ## APPIAN coding style guide

 Whenever possible, instances of Nodes and Workflows should use the same names